thephpleague/csv/upgrading/upgrading-7.0.md

 If you are using composer then you should update the require section of your `composer.json` file.

 ~~~
-composer require league/csv:~7.0
+$ composer require league/csv:~7.0
 ~~~

 This will edit (or create) your `composer.json` file.

 ## Added features

-To improving writing speed you can now control prior to CSV addition:
+To improving writing speed you can now control data formatting and validation insertion prior to CSV addition:

-- column consistency validation (already present)
-- null handling validation (using the new `Writer::NULL_HANDLING_DISABLED` constant)
-- any data validation (using the new `Writer::useValidation` method)

 Please [refer to the documentation](/inserting/) for more information.